-- The applicant family must: - Qualify as a family as defined by HUD and the YHA. - Have income at or below HUD-specified income limits. - Qualify on the basis of citizenship or the eligible immigrant status of family members. - Provide social security number information for family members as required. - Consent to the YHA's collection and use of family information as provided for in YHA-provided consent forms. - Not be ineligible due to criminal or other ineligible conduct. - Not be ineligible for assistance in accordance with the restrictions on assistance to students enrolled in an institution of higher education status (24 CFR 5.612)\. - Meet other YHA or HUD requirements - The applicant must not have committed fraud while on any assisted federal program - The YHA will determine that the current or past behavior of household members does not include activities that are prohibited by HUD or the YHA. - In order to be eligible for the voucher, prior to the issuance of the voucher, the family must verify that in the case of tenant paid utilities, the family must be capable of having the utilities turned on the name of the head-of-household, spouse, or co-head.
+- The applicant family must: - Qualify as a family as defined by HUD and the YHA. - Have income at or below HUD-specified income limits. - Qualify on the basis of citizenship or the eligible immigrant status of family members. - Provide social security number information for family members as required. - Consent to the YHA's collection and use of family information as provided for in YHAprovided consent forms. - Not be ineligible due to criminal or other ineligible conduct. - Not be ineligible for assistance in accordance with the restrictions on assistance to students enrolled in an institution of higher education status (24 CFR 5.612). - Meet other YHA or HUD requirements - The applicant must not have committed fraud while on any assisted federal program - Unless exempted, must participate in the YHA FSS Program - Under the Asset Limitation both at the time of initial occupancy and throughout the period of continued eligibility. - The YHA will determine that the current or past behavior of household members does not include activities that are prohibited by HUD or the YHA.

+• In order to be eligible for the voucher, prior to the issuance of the voucher, the family must verify that in the case of tenant paid utilities, the family must be capable of having the utilities turned on the name of the head-of-household, spouse, or co-head.

-\Restrictions on Assistance to Students Enrolled In Institution of Higher Education
+Restrictions on Assistance to Students Enrolled In Institution of Higher Education